celskeggs/misterio/README.md

  * Deploy this application to Google App Engine.
  * Log in to the application with your Google account and set up a game template!

-## Google App Engine free tier

-It is perfectly possible to run a deployment of this application at no cost.

-According to load tests, it should be able to support four groups of around 12-13 players within the Google App Engine free tier limits.
-You will, however, want to do your own load tests and use the paid tier if the free tier will not support your load.

-## Need help?

-You can file a bug report here on GitHub.

 # Screenshots

 ## Character selection